rayandus/store-locator/README.md

 <h1 align="left">
   <a href="http://www.amitmerchant.com/electron-markdownify"><img src="src/app/images/shop-locator-logo.png" alt="Markdownify" width="200"></a>
-  <div style="font-size: 18px">Store Locator Demo</div>
+  <div style="font-size: 15px">Store Locator Demo</div>
 </h1>

 ## About the Project

 Store locator is a demo project powered by Google Maps API.
-I made this for a simple demo a couple years back when I was still learning Google Maps API.
-Fast forward to 2003, I wanted to share it, but looking back how bare and native it was, I made some little tweaks to make it easy to run in your local should you wish to play around it.
+I made this for a simple demo a couple years back when I was still learning Google Maps API (more than 6 years ago).
+Fast forward to 2023, I wanted to share it in it's original form (mostly).
+It is written in plain Javascript, jQuery, HTML, CSS, which I hope would be much easier to grasp, or so I hope 😆😛

-Google Maps API is a collection of maps services provided by Google that allow developers to integrate Google Maps into your applications.
-What I specifically used for this project are:
+Google Maps API is a collection of maps services provided by Google that allow developers to integrate Google Maps into their applications.
+What I specifically used for this project are limited to:
 - Maps Javascript API
 - Geocoding API
 - Directions API